brenneradam/final_project_5001/README.md

 Want to play another hand (Y/N)?: N
 ```

-To logout, go ahead enter the 'Logout' command.
-To terminate the program, go ahead and enter the 'Quit' program.
+To logout, enter the 'Logout' command.
+To then terminate the program, enter the 'Quit' command.

 ```console
 What would you like to do (type 'Help' for more info)?: Logout